South Kingstown, Rhode Island: Emergency services

 Law enforcement is maintained by the South Kingstown Police Department, located in the village of Peace Dale.
 The Rhode Island State Police Wickford Barracks, located in the Town of North Kingstown, has jurisdiction.

 South Kingstown fire protection is provided by the Union Fire District of South Kingstown, a volunteer department.

 South County Hospital is located in the village of Wakefield.

 Transportation

 Roads

-Roads in South Kingstown included U.S. Route 1, Route 1A, Route 2, Route 108, Route 110, and Route 138.
+Roads in South Kingstown include U.S. Route 1, Route 1A, Route 2, Route 108, Route 110, and Route 138.

 Rail

 Rail service is provided by Amtrak via Kingston Station, which is located in the village of West Kingston.
-Kingston is a stop along Amtrak's Northeast Corridor and is serviced by their Northeast Regional train service.
-The Northeast Regional has a northern terminus with Boston's South Station with a major stop en route in Providence, and has a southern terminus with Washington's Union Station with major stops en route in New Haven, New York City, Philadelphia, Wilmington, and Baltimore.
+Kingston is a stop along Amtrak's Northeast Corridor and is serviced by the Northeast Regional train service.
+The Northeast Regional has a northern terminus with South Station in Boston with a major stop en route in Providence, and has a southern terminus with Washington Union Station in Washington, D.C. with major stops en route in New Haven, New York City, Philadelphia, Wilmington, and Baltimore.